lanecodes/agrosuccess-graph/README.md

 The workaround, which is implemented in the script `create-container.sh`, is to use Docker volumes rather than file system mounts.

+## TODO

+### Fix `visualisation_summary_w.cql` bug

+Because `load_agrosuccess_model.py` first loads all Cypher and then loads all tabular data, there are no transitions for `visualisation_summary_w.cql` to match at the time its loaded.
+This should be fixed by modifying Cymod so that during the call to `ServerGraphLoader.commit`, all queries added to the queue by `ServerGraphLoader.load_cypher` and `ServerGraphLoader.load_tabular` are sorted before running the commits.
+This might involve adding an optional parameter to `load_tabular` to specify what the priority of the queries derived from the table should be.

+This shouldn't cause a problem for the use of the non-summarised data in simulations.
+It is more an inconvenience to need to manually evaluate the Cypher in `visualisation_summary_w.cql` after the graph has been fully loaded.

 ## Changelog

 ### [Unreleased]